tonethar/IGME-330-Master/notes/intro-to-node-1.md

 - Downloading of files now should begin.
 Once downloading has completed, you will see a few warnings about a file named **package.json** missing - but npm will go and create it for you - we will address this in the next chapter.
 - You should now see a folder named **node_modules** - open it up and you will that that there are approximately 50 sub-folders, including one named **request**.
 These additional folders are all of the modules that the **request module** is dependent on.
 - You will see one more file - **package-lock.json**  - this file keeps track of all of the project modules and dependencies - you won't need to worry about for our examples - but if you wish you can read about it here: https://docs.npmjs.com/files/package-lock.json
-- BTW - you can ignore the `request` deprecation warnings in the console - and if you are interested you can read about the issue here:
+- BTW - you can ignore the `request` and other deprecation warnings in the console - and if you are interested you can read about the issue here:
   - https://www.npmjs.com/package/request
   - https://nodesource.com/blog/express-going-into-maintenance-mode